oddrealm/modding/README.md

 We are going to create all the required textures for our new Iron Shovel 2h which was created in Part I.
 There are three types of textures to edit and mod: icon, texture atlas, and inline graphics.
 Entity atlases, and overworld map atlases will be moddable soon!
-As well, I still need to add logic to still multiple atlases from separate mods together.
+As well, I still need to add logic to stitch multiple atlases from separate mods together.
 IMPORTANT: The game uses the first mod textures it finds when a mod is enabled.
            This means that if you have two mods that both provide their own texture atlas or inline graphics, the first one found will be used.
            I will try to make something to make multiple texture mods possible, but it will take a bit of work.